Aug 5, 2020

 Police officers, firefighters, and medical responders put their lives on the line every day for the health, safety, and protection of local communities.
 From collapsing buildings to fires, violence, or dangerous car crash scenes, there are countless ways that workers in these fields can sustain injuries on the job.

 Protecting the Rights of Injured Workers Across Georgia

 When you’re injured at work and don’t know what to do next, we do.
-At The Law Offices of Nathaniel F. Hansford, our legal team is dedicated to helping injured workers across Georgia pursue their rightful benefits so they can focus on healing the right way.
+At Hansford McDaniel LLC, our legal team is dedicated to helping injured workers across Georgia pursue their rightful benefits so they can focus on healing the right way.
 We are available 24 hours a day, 7 days a week, so don’t hesitate to reach out at your earliest convenience.

 Contact our firm at 770-922-3660 to get started with a free consultation!